 "SAFE HARBOR" - The FTA has established a "safe harbor" regarding the responsibility to provide translation of vital documents for LEP populations.
 This safe harbor is based upon the number and percentages of the service area-eligible population that are LEP.
 According to the safe harbor rule, FTA expects translation of vital documents to be provided when the eligible LEP population in the service area exceeds 1,000 people or if it exceeds 5 percent of the eligible population.
 Vital documents include complaint procedures and forms, notice of a person's rights under Title VI, public notification of meetings and events.
-The Spanish speaking population is the largest LEP population in Benton County (10.1%), Washington County (12.7%), in Arkansas and in McDonald County, Missouri (8.8%).
+The Spanish speaking population is the largest LEP population in Benton County (9.9%), Washington County (12.8%), in Arkansas and in McDonald County, Missouri (8.8%).

 Oral language and translation of vital information/documents will be provided at no cost to any one that requests translation.
-(See B. LANGUAGE ASSISTANCE MEASURES/STAFF TRAINING below.)

-Note: The U.S. Census Bureau information from the 2012-2016 American Community Survey (ACS) was used in the analysis of NWARPC area LEP persons.
+Note: The U.S. Census Bureau information from American Community Survey 2018 5-Year Estimates American Community Survey (ACS) was used in the analysis of NWARPC area LEP persons.